 5. Minimized SLA Fines, Penalties

-Missed customer SLAs and mounting compliance violations can lead to costly chargebacks and other financial penalties.
+Missed customer SLAs and mounting EDI compliance violations can lead to costly chargebacks and other financial penalties.
 The reliability of your B2B communications is critical to ensuring a healthy partnership with every member of your ecosystem.
 Perhaps the system routinely throws ASN errors or fails to send acknowledgment documents.
 Such missteps often require manual intervention and further hold up the process.
-A leading third-party EDI service provider eliminates these errors and will provide alert and notifications for events and even non-events, for when an expected document hasn’t arrived.
+A leading third-party EDI service provider eliminates these errors and will provide alerts and notifications for events and even non-events when an expected document hasn’t arrived.
 This reduces operational latency and other errors that lead to customer dissatisfaction and costly SLA penalties.

-Why Choose Cleo for EDI?
+Why Choose Cleo as Your EDI Provider

 EDI integration with Cleo Integration Cloud delivers a combination of technology and business process improvement that the modern enterprise demands.
 Cleo’s data transformation capabilities take advantage of an EDI translator that can accept and transform EDI and any other data format to quickly exchange data with other systems and applications.
 This helps automate and expedite the B2B communications critical to your bottom line.

 But the real difference lies in how Cleo delivers its EDI services.
-Cleo offers a strategic blend of managed and self-service options, and customers can deploy their EDI integration tools on-premise, in a private cloud, or as hosted, managed services, whichever strategy your business requires.
+Cleo offers a strategic blend of managed and self-service options, and customers can deploy their EDI tools on-premise, in a private cloud, or as hosted, managed services, whichever strategy your business requires.

 You shouldn’t be penalized for expanding your ecosystem.
-Cleo helps support your business growth, while removing EDI integration complexity and accelerating your time to market.
+Cleo helps support your business growth while removing EDI integration complexity and accelerating your time to market.
 Cleo’s vast expertise in flexibly delivering EDI for high-volume production environments ensures the B2B processes driving your business ecosystem are in capable hands.

 There are numerous reasons to modernize your EDI platform, including process automation, error reduction, and improved data flow efficiency.
 Learn why Cleo should be your partner along the way.